Inside Our Reports

 Where does the data come from?

-The Community Checkup relies on three categories of data to produce results:
+The Community Checkup relies on two categories of data to produce results:

-- The Washington Health Alliance maintains a robust database that includes health care claims data and reflects care provided to millions of people in Washington.
+- The Alliance maintains a robust database that includes health care claims data and reflects care provided to millions of people in Washington.

 - Results for some measures are provided by partner organizations, including the Washington State Hospital Association, the Washington State Department of Health, the Washington State Department of Social and Health Services, the Washington State Health Care Authority and the National Committee on Quality Assurance.